2001 New Zealand Warriors season: The Sale

-In November 2000 Tainui sold many of the clubs assets to businessman Eric Watson.
-This purchase included the clubs NRL license, the intellectual property rights and the training base but controversially did not include the player contracts.
+In November 2000 Tainui sold many of the club's assets to businessman Eric Watson.
+This purchase included the club's NRL license, the intellectual property rights and the training base but controversially did not include the player contracts.

 The club was re-branded as the New Zealand Warriors, with new colours of black and grey — resembling the national sporting colours.
 Mick Watson was hired as CEO while little known coach Daniel Anderson was appointed head coach.